 You should also report any frauds to the National Fraud Information Center (NFIC).
 NFIC will answer questions about online scams and provide information on how and where to report fraud.

 National Fraud Information Center

-If the e-business with which you are having trouble is a New Hampshire business, call the Consumer Protection and Antitrust Bureau of the New Hampshire Attorney General's Office.
+If the e-business with which you are having trouble is a New Hampshire business, call the Consumer Protection Bureau of the New Hampshire Attorney General's Office.

 33 Capitol Street